anksvault/COWIN/readme.md

 ## Execution
 `python3 COWIN.py`

+If you want to get the information related to available schedules only, execute the following instead.
+This will run without further intervention for inputs like `OTP`.
+`python3 getVaccinationSchedule.py`

 Enter `OTP` when requested and let it run.
 If a suitable session is found, script will send a message to your Telegram Bot.